 The baseline Fitbit app has a lot to offer, but if you want to get even more out of it, there's always the Fitbit Premium service you can sign up for.
 It costs $9.99/month or $79.99/year depending on whether you choose the monthly or annual plan, and when you buy a Fitbit Sense, you get six months for free if you're a new Premium subscriber.
 Fitbit Premium offers things like advanced health insights, a wellness report that you can share with your healthcare provider, guided health programs, advanced sleep tracking, and more.

 If you want to take your Fitbit experience even further, the Premium membership has a lot to offer.

 One of the features that used to be exclusive to Fitbit Premium is the Health Metrics Dashboard, which offers a deeper look at your breathing rate, SpO2 levels, and heart rate variability.
-Fitbit has now announced that the dashboard is being made available to all Fitbit users for free "in the coming months."
+Fitbit has now announced that the dashboard is being made available to all Fitbit users for free, which is a welcome addition for certain.
 While that does take away some of the value you get from Premium, I'm certainly not complaining about Fitbit making these insights accessible to everyone.